Earn2Trade Blog

 There are two ways you can trade a descending triangle chart pattern.
 In both cases, you will have to wait for the break of the support.

 The first method is more aggressive and places an entry point just below the support.
 Once the horizontal line is broken, the trade opens with a stop loss placed above the support – which now acts as resistance.
-In case the price action returns within a triangle, the pattern is invalidated, and the stop loss is triggered.
+In case the price action returns within the triangle, the pattern is invalidated, and the stop loss is triggered.

 The second method is more conservative and less risky.
 In this case, a trader waits for a re-test of the broken support before entering a sell trade.
 If bulls are rejected at resistance, which is the former support, the price action drops lower and continues towards our take profit level.